BrunoVDK/category-theory/README.md

-Some solutions for [Bartosz Milewski's book](/Category%20Theory%20for%20Programmers%20(Bartosz%20Milewski).pdf).
+Some solutions of the challenges in [Bartosz Milewski's book](/Category%20Theory%20for%20Programmers%20(Bartosz%20Milewski).pdf).

 # Sessions